-Problem Articulation
+5 Problem Articulation

-Problem Statement
+5.1 Problem Statement

-The fundamental problems this project attempts to address are that of, an open-source system available to the public that aids in the analysis and prediction of BTC.
+The fundamental problems this project attempts to address are that of, an open-source system available to the public that aids in investor decision making on whether to invest at a given point, based on the analysis and prediction of BTC for each hour.
 The accuracy of open-source tools and technology when applied to the trading market scene and to identify whether there is a correlation between Twitter sentiment and BTC price fluctuation.
 While there are existing tools, only a few are available to the public and only provide basic functionality, while others are kept in-house of major corporations who invest in this problem domain.